 August 2, 2013: On this day, hail storms decimated vineyards in Bordeaux.
-The violent hailstorm that hit the region on August 2 damaged roughly 20,000 hectares of land, completely destroying several vineyards.
+According to AFP, the FDSEA, the agricultural organization for Bordeaux, has calculated that the storm has destroyed up to 5,000 hectares of vines in the area, which is equal to 5% of Bordeaux’s yearly production.
 For a full account, see this archived article from The Guardian.

 August 2, 2015: Ashrita Furman of Jamaica, New York used a 13-inch “Arabian saber” to open 66 wine bottles in one minute and set a new Guinness World Record.
 A month later, another exciting sabering event took place in Mendrisio, Switzerland to raise money for a local first aid service.
 They too set a Guinness World Record, for the largest crowd to saber bottles simultaneously: 487.

 August 2, 2017: On this day, Carmelo Anthony, the ten-time NBA All-star, made his debut vintage wine Oath of Fidelity Chateauneuf-du-Pape.
 While establishing VII(N) – The Seventh Estate, Carmelo Anthony drew creativity from his deep affection for the Southern Rhône area of France.
 Additionally, the professional athlete wants to boost the participation of people of color in the wine sector.